 Most New Zealand students enter primary school grade 1 on or around their fifth birthday, though schooling does not become compulsory until age 6.
 Some 87 percent of three-year-olds and 92 percent of four-year-olds in New Zealand attend some form of early childhood education.
 The government funds 20 hours of ECE per week for all students, and this may include kindergartens with certificated ECE teachers, as well as daycare centers, home daycares, and co-op playgroups.

-Education is compulsory for New Zealand children between the ages of six and sixteen, although students typically begin school at the age of five (the majority of students also attend some form of pre-school starting at age three or four).
 Primary school lasts for eight years, although some primary schools end at grade six, and students attend an intermediate school for grades seven and eight.
-Secondary school lasts for five years, for grades 9 through 13, or ages thirteen to eighteen.
-Students who choose not to stay in school through year 12 (or approximately age eighteen) are allowed to leave at age sixteen.
-Students can pursue vocational education in secondary school, either through individual courses or specially dedicated tracks.
-The upper secondary school graduation rate in New Zealand is 90%.
+Secondary school lasts for five years, for grades nine through 13, or ages 13 to 18.
+Though schooling is only compulsory through age 16, most students stay in school until graduation.
+The upper secondary school graduation rate in New Zealand is 95 percent.

 The Structure of New Zealand’s Education System